All-new Amazon Echo speakers sport unusual spherical design

 Amazon's Echo speakers come with the brand's voice assistant Alexa built-in – and the new Echo should be better at responding to your queries thanks to a AZ1 Neural edge processor that Amazon says provides "2x faster voice processing".

-The new speaker will also work with Zigbee-compatible smart home devices, and supports Amazon Sidewalk Bridget technology.
+The new speaker will also work with Zigbee-compatible smart home devices, and supports Amazon Sidewalk Bridge technology.

-Amazon also announced two new versions of the Echo Dot: the All-new Echo Dot and All-new Echo Dot with Clock.
+Amazon also announced two new versions of the Echo Dot, it's desk-buddy smart speaker: the All-new Echo Dot and All-new Echo Dot with Clock.
 The regular Echo Dot will set you back $49.99, while the Dot with Clock comes in at $59.99.

 Again, these are the same prices we saw for the previous generation of these mini smart speakers, so you an expect those costs to translate to £49.99 / AU$79 and £59.99 / AU$99, respectively (though that's still to be confirmed by Amazon).